-Los Angeles asylum office is located in Anaheim at 1585 S. Manchester Avenue Anaheim, CA 92802 near Disneyland - some asylum applicants especially those who are in the U.S. illegally refer to it as "asylum Disneyland" since the adrenalin rush that they experience at the asylum interview is comparable to the most thrilling Disneyland rides and rollercoasters...
+Los Angeles asylum office is located in Anaheim at 1585 S. Manchester Avenue Anaheim, CA 92802 near Disneyland - some asylum applicants especially those who are in the U.S. without documents refer to it as "asylum Disneyland" since the adrenalin rush that they experience at the asylum interview is comparable to the most thrilling Disneyland rides and rollercoasters...

 Arrive early - the parking lot space at the asylum office is limited!
 The benefit of the parking lot at the asylum office is that its free of charge.

 Display your asylum interview appointment notice and ID to the guard and enter the building through the metal detector.
 The first window facing the entrance is where you are supposed to register with the asylum office clerk.
 Then you have to wait to be called to be fingerprinted and then you have to wait to be called to an asylum interview by your asylum officer.